How to Calculate Rental Yield: A Simple Guide for Teesside Investors

 Mistake 4: Forgetting Stamp Duty

-The 3% surcharge on additional properties is a significant upfront cost.
-On a £120,000 purchase, that is an extra £3,600.
-It reduces your effective yield because your total capital invested is higher.
+The 3% surcharge on additional properties is easy to overlook—until you're writing the cheque.
+On a £120,000 purchase, that's an extra £3,600.
+It reduces your effective yield because your total capital invested is now higher.

-Mistake 5: Comparing Yields Across Different Regions Without Context
+Mistake 5: Comparing Yields Across Areas Without Context

-A 10% gross yield in one area is not automatically better than a 6% yield in another.
-Tenant quality, void risk, maintenance costs, management intensity, and capital growth potential all differ.
-A 6% yield in Acklam with a reliable professional tenant may be more profitable — and certainly less stressful — than a 10% yield in an area with high turnover and frequent repairs.
+A 10% gross yield in one postcode isn't automatically better than a 6% yield in another.
+Tenant quality, void risk, maintenance intensity, management burden, and capital growth potential all differ.
+A 6% yield in Acklam with a stable, professional tenant may be more profitable—and certainly less stressful—than a 10% yield in an area with high turnover and constant repairs.